christophstrasen/WorldObserver/docs/quickstart.md

 -- Declare interest: tell WorldObserver what you want it to look at, and how often.
--- If you skip this, you may not get any observations at all --
+-- If you skip this, you may not get any observations at all -- (by default WO does not run probes/listeners until at least one mod declares interest).
+--
 -- Time note: durations like `staleness`/`cooldown` are “seconds” on the in-game clock -- (same clock as `getGameTime():getTimeCalendar():getTimeInMillis()`), not real-time seconds.